Morningstar was an open commune.

 To sway being across the mind.

-The pleasent hello.
+The pleasant hello.

-Swell the ego with love and comfort and let them walk free.
+Swell the ego with love and comfort

 Have a nice day.